taindp98/DACBench/docs/source/benchmarks.rst

 interpretable algorithms with larger scopes.
 These are oftentimes noisier, harder to debug and more costly to run and thus present a real challenge for DAC algorithms:

-* :doc:`FastDownward benchmark <benchmark_docs/fastdownward>`: Heuristic selection for the FastDownward Planner on competition tasks.
 * :doc:`CMA-ES <benchmark_docs/cma>`: Step-size adpation and algorithm component selection for CMA-ES.
 * :doc:`SGD-DL <benchmark_docs/sgd>`: Learning rate adaption for neural networks.